How to create a festive and easy Joy Christmas sign with a cozy Buffalo Check ornament easily with stencils! Perfect for a Christmas porch!

 A back brace was then added to the middle of the back of the sign for extra stability.

 9. Add evergreen branches by screwing them into place, with a ribbon on top.

-… then added a pre-made Buffalo Check bow.
-It looked really cute and would be perfect as a stand-alone sign.
+Then screwed on a pre-made Buffalo Check bow.
+It looked really cute!

-I love adding live elements to an otherwise flat sign.
+I love adding 3D elements to an otherwise flat Christmas sign.
 They really help things pop.

 And here’s the Joy sign with just the Buffalo Checked bow!
 That’s cute too if you have lots of greens around the sign already.